List of international goals scored by Sadio Mané

-Sadio Mané is a Senegalese professional footballer who has represented the Senegal national football team as a forward since his debut in 2012.
-Since then, Mané has scored 51 goals in 119 international appearances, making him the country's all-time top scorer; he surpassed Henri Camara's record of 32 goals with a hat-trick against Benin in the 2023 Africa Cup of Nations qualification on 4 June 2022.
+Sadio Mané is a Senegalese professional footballer who represents the Senegal national team as a forward.
+Since making his debut against Liberia on 2 June 2012, Mané has scored 55 goals in 132 international appearances, making him the country's all-time top scorer; he surpassed Henri Camara's previous record of 29 goals with a hat-trick against Benin in the 2023 Africa Cup of Nations qualification on 4 June 2022.

 Goals

-As of match played 18 November 2025.
 Senegal score listed first, score column indicates score after each Mané goal.